RomanSh01/DeveloperCard/README.md

 # DeveloperCard

 Introduction to the SwiftUI.
-The app has no functions other than displaying photos and contacts.
+The app has no functions other than displaying photo and contacts.

 ![](https://github.com/RomanSh01/DeveloperCard/blob/main/screenshot.png)